ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 * time(VG',EG') – this occurs when a PCR is extended subsequent to time(EG).
 Immediately after the extension, the following information needs to be pushed to the Verifier:
   * any values extended into a PCR of interest,
   * a signed TPM Quote showing the result the PCR extension, and
-  * and a handle (see Section 6. in {{-rats-models}}, which is either the initially received nonce or a more recently received Epoch ID (see Section 10.3. in {{-rats-arch}} that contains a new nonce or equivalent qualified data.
+  * and a handle (see {{Section 6 of -rats-models}}), which is either the initially received nonce or a more recently received Epoch ID (see Section 10.3. in {{-rats-arch}} that contains a new nonce or equivalent qualified data.

 One way to acquire a new time synchronisation that allows for the reuse of the initially received nonce as a fresh handle is elaborated on in the follow section {{freshness-handles}}.